 Also, because whole life insurance plans are flexible and have varying options, an illustration has to include all of these different variables.
 Once you pick a policy, though, you can get a streamlined version that just has the elements you’ve chosen.

-In most cases, a life insurance illustration is meant as a selling tool for prospective buyers.
+In most cases, an illustration is meant as a way of selling insurance prospective buyers.
 When comparing plans and rates, you will need to see these illustrations so that you can determine how well your insurance will perform in the long-term.

 Unfortunately, because the future isn’t set in stone, most of these numbers are estimates, and each company will use varying formulas to determine how well a policy will do.
 In some instances, the insurer may provide higher numbers to make a plan more enticing, even though there is no guarantee that the projection will be accurate.